mateuszlewko/lang-compiler/README.md

 $ opam install jbuilder
 ```

-- install rest of dependencies by following output from this commands (except for `menhirLib`):
+- install rest of dependencies by following output from these commands (except for `menhirLib`):

 ```bash
 $ jbuilder external-lib-deps --missing @runlangc